-Uralla is located at the intersection of Thunderbolts Way and the New England Highway.
+The town of Uralla is located at the intersection of Thunderbolts Way and the New England Highway.
 Thunderbolts Way is a growing tourist route whilst the New England Highway is the main intra and inter-regional transport corridor, giving easy passenger and freight access to Armidale, Sydney and Brisbane.

 Safe and efficient transport of freight and passengers on theses corridors is critical to the Shire's prosperity.
 There is currently a heavy reliance on these transport corridors for transport of people and goods, including as a tourism passage.
 Upgrades to the New England Highway, such as from Willow Tree to Armidale, will continue to provide a safe and efficient corridor.
+The New England Joint Organisations is currently developing a Road Network Strategy.
+The strategy will investigate ways that freight can access roads, rail and air transport which is critical to supporting and growing the region's economy and agricultural production.

 Growing infrastructure demand supports the movement of freight associated with the region's agricultural products to key transport facilities such as ports and markets.
 This at times can result in increasing conflicts between freight and other network users on existing road networks.
-The effective integration of roads to export markets is essential to support the competitiveness of Uralla and the tablelands into the future.
+The effective integration of roads to export markets is essential to support the competitiveness of Uralla Shire and the tablelands into the future.
+Uralla Shire supports Transport NSW initiatives including New England Highway Improvements (Willow Tree to Armidale) and the New England North West Regional Transport Plan to assist in the growing movement of freight through the region.